egenerse/master-thesis/content/apollon_reengineering.typ

 +The first byte of the array indicates the message type: either SYNC or UPDATE.

-+*SYNC* messages trigger the creation and broadcast of an UPDATE message containing the full Yjs document state.
++*SYNC* messages trigger the creation and broadcast of an UPDATE message containing the full ydoc state.

 +*UPDATE* messages apply received full ydoc states to the local ydoc state.

 To prevent infinite update loops, every Yjs transaction is tagged with its origin.
-Clients listen for changes in their Yjs document and apply updates to the Zustand store only when the change originates from a remote source.
+Clients listen for changes in their ydoc and apply updates to the Zustand store only when the change originates from a remote source.
 This ensures that locally generated changes are not redundantly re-applied and keeps internal and external update flows separated.

 === Usability Improvements